Everest Base Camp Trek

 Type of Trek:

-- In this region the trek can be done in different ways like FULL PACKAGE TRIP or in GAP BASIS
+Everest Base Camp trek can be done in different ways like

 - FULL PACKAGE TRIP: We organize basically everything which is required for the trip i.e. the Pasang Lhamu Municipal Tax, Park Permit, Guide and Porters support, Accommodation, Three Meals (Breakfast+Lunch+Dinner), Flights, Transportation and a Duffle bag required for the trek.